 Not unpredictably, Andrew Sullivan has gone into overdrive, bashing the media that dare question our war’s progress and insisting on the war’s “profound moral justification.”

 What Sullivan, needless to say, cannot come to terms with is how he himself and his neo-con coterie set the stage for the current PR debacle.
 Reading Sullivan over the past few months, one would have thought it was common practice in Baghdad to toss people into huge shredding machines, to brutalize its citizens to such an extent that they would embrace the US invasion as a true liberation.
 They would greet us joyfully.
-To tell the truth, I too was won over by many of Sullivan’s arguments, which helped to crystallize my decision to support the invasion.
+Well, we all know how that went.

-(Obviously, I don’t think this will be the scenario in Iraq, where our victory is assured.
+(Obviously, I don’t think this will be the scenario in Iraq, where our victory, at least on the battlefield, is assured.
 But it does seem that we failed to recognize how tenacious the opposition might be, despite hating their oppressive dictator.)

 Last comment on Sullivan (for today).
 He showed his very worst colors today when he wrote: